SD › Italy › Best Time to Visit Tuscany

 Tuscany in April

-- Holy Week and Easter – Holy Week is from Palm Sunday to Easter Sunday, sometimes falling in late March, but typically it takes place in early to mid-April (April 14-21 in 2019).
+- Holy Week and Easter – Holy Week is from Palm Sunday to Easter Sunday, sometimes falling in late March, but typically it takes place in early to mid-April.
 Throughout Tuscany, and the entire country, there will be numerous events all week long.
 One of the highlights is in Florence, with the “Explosion of the Cart” on Easter Sunday morning in Piazza del Duomo.
 The cart, filled with fireworks, decorated in garland and pulled by oxen, are lit to provide a magnificent spectacle.
 In many cities and small towns there will be parades that recreate events from the Crusades, elaborate floral decorations in churches and folkloric festivals.

 - Liberation Day – April 25 is Liberation Day, a national holiday honoring those who fought for the freedom of Italy.
 Locals often visit war memorials and other places that serve as the symbol of the Resistance, with many sacrificing their lives for the country.
 Many businesses are likely to be closed, and some attractions may have limited hours.